MBB-team/VBA-toolbox/_wiki/BMS-for-group-studies.md

 $$ EP_i = P\left(r_i > r_j \mid y\right) $$ where $$j\neq i$$.

-Estimated model frequencies $$r_hat$$ and EPs are the two summary statistics that typically constitute the results of RFX-BMS.
+Estimated model frequencies and EPs are the two summary statistics that typically constitute the results of RFX-BMS.
 They can be retrieved as follows:

 ```matlab
 f  = out.Ef ;